himanshugoel2797/SRW_ui/README.md

 			and the server will push results to the client's `on_visualizer_result(name, result)` endpoint when `process_visualizer` requests are performed with a callback URL.

-		  Note: For SSH proxied servers, the server must be able to reach the client-side callback URL — this may require reverse port forwarding or an accessible HTTP endpoint.
-The GUI attempts best-effort registration of a callback server and will store callback metadata under the server entry; if the server cannot reach the callback URL, callbacks will silently fail. endpoint when `process_visualizer` requests are performed with a callback URL.
+SSH / Launch remote servers from GUI
+ - The GUI stores a persistent list of registered SSH targets in your home directory (file: ~/.srw_ui_servers.json).
+ - When a server is selected you can enter a path and a conda environment name and press "Connect via SSH".
+If `asyncssh` is installed the GUI will attempt to SSH into the host, cd to the provided path, run the command to start the RPC server inside the specified conda environment, and set up a local port forward so the GUI connects to the remote server transparently.
+ - Connection details are saved so you can re-connect quickly later.
+Note that launching remote servers depends on `asyncssh` and the remote host having the requested conda environment and the Python package installed.

 Parameters & remote processing
  - Visualizers can expose a `parameters()` schema — the GUI will prompt you for parameter values before running a visualizer.
 Parameters are simple typed fields: int, float, str, or bool.
- - The GUI also allows registering RPC servers (XML-RPC).
-When a server is selected the visualizer's `process()` call will be performed on the remote server (via `process_visualizer(name, params)`), and the result will be handed to `view()` for display locally.
+ - When an SSH server is connected, the visualizer's `process()` call will be performed on the remote server (via `process_visualizer(name, params)`), and the result will be handed to `view()` for display locally.
 This makes it easy to present data produced remotely without reimplementing UI code.